waliok/Glassmorphism/README.md

 * Nice and smooth custom animation transitions with math geometry effect option
 * Parallax scrolling effects
 * Working with random API service to populate fields, lists, and other
-* Try to work with voiceover support and dynamic types
+* Voiceover support and dynamic types
 * Also making design responsive for other iOS devices like iPad